AaronErhardt/AaronErhardt.github.io/relm4-book/src/message_handler.md

 ### The includes

-In this example, the includes are a little special.
-We have two kinds of senders: one sender that's used by Relm4 (`relm4::Sender`) and the sender we use for the message handler (`tokio::sync::mpsc::Sender`).
-Because both are called `Sender` by default we rename the latter to `TokioSender` in the last line of the includes.
+In this example, the includes are a little special because we have two kinds of senders.
+We've already seen `relm4::Sender` (aka `glib::Sender`) several times as it's used by Relm4 to send messages to components and workers.
+The other one is `tokio::sync::mpsc::Sender`, the sender we use for the message handler.
+We could use any sender type we want for the message handler because we're implementing all of the message handling ourselves.
+Yet, because we want a sender that supports async Rust, the sender from [tokio](https://docs.rs/tokio/1.11.0/tokio/sync/mpsc/struct.Sender.html) is a reasonable choice.

+Since both senders are called `Sender` by default we rename the latter to `TokioSender` in the last line of the includes.

 ```rust,no_run,noplayground
 {{#include ../listings/message_handler.rs:include }}
 ```

-> Different senders are useful for different use-cases.
-For example, the sender from Relm4 is just an alias for `glib::Sender` that integrates well with GTK.
-The sender from tokio is nice for asynchronous code and `std::sync::mpsc::Sender` could, for example, be used for a thread pool.

 ### The model